glenliu/glenliu.github.io/finance/cfa/level3/SS13-14 EQP.md

 The candidate should be able to:

-a describe elements of a manager’s investment philosophy that influence the portfolio construction process;
+## a describe elements of a manager’s investment philosophy that influence the portfolio construction process;

+The three main building blocks of active return (excess return above a benchmark) for an active equity manager are:
+- Active rewarded factor (beta) weightings (taking exposures that differ from the benchmark).
+Factor exposures include market, size, value, momentum, liquidity, et cetera.
+- Alpha skills—timing rewarded and unrewarded factors, sectors, and securities.
+This primarily generates excess return through identifying mispricings.
+- Position sizing—large positions affect all three sources of active returns, but will primarily generate high idiosyncratic risk (good/bad luck).
+It may be a required part of a concentrated manager’s alpha-generating strategy

+E(RA) = IC * sqrt(BR) * SigmaRA * TC

-b discuss approaches for constructing actively managed equity portfolios;
+## b discuss approaches for constructing actively managed equity portfolios;

+Decision-making can be can be
+- systematic (rule-driven) or
+- discretionary (opinion driven).
+Discretionary managers are more likely to engage in factor timing, hold concentrated portfolios, and are less likely to use formal portfolio optimization techniques.

+Information used can be top-down (relating to the macro environment) or bottom-up (relating to individual securities).

+Objectives and constraints of managers can be
+- absolute (e.g., maximize Sharpe ratio subject to maximum volatility) or
+- relative (e.g., maximize information ratio subject to maximum active risk).
+- Other constraints may focus on minimizing risk, maximizing exposures to desired factors, or heuristic approaches.

-c distinguish between Active Share and active risk and discuss how each measure relates to a manager’s investment strategy;
+## c distinguish between Active Share and active risk and discuss how each measure relates to a manager’s investment strategy;

+Active Share measures the degree to which the number and sizing of the positions in a manager’s portfolio differ to those of a benchmark

+AS= 1/2 Sum ABS(wib-wip)

+Active Risk = Sigma (RA)= sqrt (Variance Active Return) = sqrt (sigma^2*Sum((betapk-betabk)*Fk)+Sigmae^2)

-d discuss the application of risk budgeting concepts in portfolio construction;
+## d discuss the application of risk budgeting concepts in portfolio construction;

+The contribution of asset i to absolute portfolio variance CVi=Sum(wiwjCij)=wiCip

+The contribution of factor i to absolute portfolio variance CVi=Sum(BetaiBetajCij)=BetaiCip

+The contribution of asset i to relative portfolio variance CAVi = Sum(wpi-wbi)(wpj-wbj)RCij = (wpi-wbi)RCip

+Practical considerations when considering the appropriate level of portfolio risk include:
+- Implementation constraints (e.g., limits on position sizes) causing information ratio degradation as active risk increases.
+- Limited diversification opportunities in higher risk investments.
+- Leverage increasing volatility and causing lower geometric average compounded returns over multiple periods.

-e discuss risk measures that are incorporated in equity portfolio construction and describe how limits set on these measures affect portfolio construction;
+## e discuss risk measures that are incorporated in equity portfolio construction and describe how limits set on these measures affect portfolio construction;

+Risk constraints can be classified as
+- heuristic (based on experience like arbitrary position limits) or
+- formal (based on statistical measures such as VaR).
+Formal constraints require the estimation of return distributions which introduces estimation error.
+This estimation error can be magnified by leverage and the idiosyncratic risk of concentrated positions.

-f discuss how assets under management, position size, market liquidity, and portfolio turnover affect equity portfolio construction decisions;
+## f discuss how assets under management, position size, market liquidity, and portfolio turnover affect equity portfolio construction decisions;
+The market impact cost of an investment strategy is an implicit cost related to the price movement caused by managers executing trades in the market.
+Managers with higher AUM, higher turnover and shorter time horizons, whose trades have a higher information content, dealing in smaller-cap less-liquid securities, will have higher market impact costs.
+A firm focused on small-cap stocks must either limit its AUM, diversify, limit turnover, or adapt its trading strategy to cap impact costs as AUM grow

-g evaluate the efficiency of a portfolio structure given its investment mandate;
+## g evaluate the efficiency of a portfolio structure given its investment mandate;

+A well-constructed portfolio should deliver the characteristics promised to investors in a cost-efficient and risk-efficient way.
+This involves:
+- A clear investment philosophy and a consistent investment process.
+- Risk and structural characteristics as promised to investors.
+- Achieving desired risk exposures in the most efficient manner.
+- Reasonably low operating costs given the strategy.

-h discuss the long-only, long extension, long/short, and equitized market-neutral approaches to equity portfolio construction, including their risks, costs, and effects on potential alphas.
+## h discuss the long-only, long extension, long/short, and equitized market-neutral approaches to equity portfolio construction, including their risks, costs, and effects on potential alphas.

+An investor’s choice between following long-only or long/short strategies is influenced by several factors, including:
+- Long-term risk premiums.
+- Capacity and scalability.
+- Limited legal liability.
+- Regulation.
+- Transactional complexity.
+- Costs.
+- Personal ideology.

+Long extension portfolios guarantee investors 100% net exposure with a specified short exposure.
+A typical 130/30 fund will have 130% long and 30% short positions.
+Market-neutral portfolios aim to remove market exposure through offsetting long and short positions.
+Pairs trading is a common technique in building market-neutral portfolios, with quantitative pair trading referred to as statistical arbitrage.

+Benefits of long/short strategies include
+- the ability to better express negative views,
+- the ability to gear into high-conviction long positions,
+- the removal of market risk to diversify, and
+- the ability to better control risk factor exposures.

+Drawbacks of long/short strategies include
+- potential large losses because share prices are not bounded above,
+- negative exposures to risk premiums,
+- potentially high leverage for market-neutral funds,
+- the costs of borrowing securities, and collateral demands from prime brokers.
+- Being subject to a short squeeze on short positions is also a risk.